Fort Oglethorpe (prisoner-of-war camp)

-Fort Oglethorpe, Georgia was a military facility in the US state of Georgia, in Catoosa County.
-After it was deactivated in 1947, its facilities formed the basis for the present town of Fort Oglethorpe, Georgia.
+Fort Oglethorpe, Georgia (Orgelsdorf) was a German-American internment camp in Catoosa County, Georgia, during and after World War I. Facilities at the fort were used to detain some 4,000 enemy military personnel, prisoners of war, and civilian internees arrested under the Alien and Sedition Acts, between 1917 and 1920.
+After it was deactivated in 1947, the Camp's facilities formed the basis for the present day town of Fort Oglethorpe, Georgia.

-During and after World War I, facilities at this fort were used to detain some 4,000 enemy military personnel as prisoners of war and civilian detainees, from 1917 through 1920.

 Camp description

 "The War Prison Camp of Fort Oglethorpe consisted of a huge, somewhat hilly plot of land approximately a mile square.
 The entire area was surrounded by two barbed-wire fences, about ten feet high."
 Tripod watch towers were located outside the barbed wire perimeter.
 Each tower was equipped with a search light, telephone and machine-gun.

 The camp was divided into two component parts.
 Camp A, the "millionaire's camp," housed wealthy prisoners in private rooms who paid for their own food, and also retained cooks and servants recruited from the stewards and sailors of the German maritime fleet.
 Camp B consisted of some thirty barracks which housed the majority of the 4,000 prisoners.
 It was dominated by an immense mess-hall.